 - How to Use External Hard Drives with iPad and iPhone

-- How to Manage Downloads in Safari on iPhone and iPad
+- Manage Downloads in Safari on iPhone and iPad

 - How to Add Filter to Video on iPhone and iPad